Should Your Child See a Doctor?

 - Includes shoulder, elbow, wrist and finger joints

-When to Call Your Doctor for Arm Pain
+When to Call for Arm Pain

-Call 911 If…
+Call 911 Now

-- Your child is not moving or too weak to stand
+- Not moving or too weak to stand

-Call Your Doctor Now (night or day) If
+Call Doctor Now or Go to ER

 - Your child looks or acts very sick